rmartico/UBUMonitorDocs_en/docs/source/courseselection.rst

   Password changed

 When the old password has been successfully entered, the local cached file is encrypted and saved with the new password.
-This is **required**, because the information is **always** encrypted**.
+This is **required**, because the information is **always encrypted**.

 **VERY IMPORTANT**: It is necessary to remember the previous password, in order to recover the data.
-If not, the cache must be cleared (**Clear** button), to force the courses to be reloaded.
+If not, the cache must be cleared (**Clean** button), to force the courses to be reloaded.